Crossover times in bipartite networks with activity constraints and time-varying switching rates

-\paragraph{First and second approximations.} In a first stage of approximation, we ignore the randomness of the queue lengths and assume that $Q_i(t)\in[0,\infty)$ increases with constant rate when $i$ is inactive and decreases with another constant rate when $i$ is active.
+\paragraph*{First and second approximations} Our paper is motivated by random-access schemes that are assumed to be totally distributed, i.e., nodes do not have access to aggregate information about other nodes.
+In a first stage of approximation, we ignore the randomness of the queue lengths and assume that $Q_i(t)\in[0,\infty)$ increases with constant rate when $i$ is inactive and decreases with another constant rate when $i$ is active.
 In a second stage of approximation, we assume that $Q_i(t)$ is approximately the same for all vertices in the set $U$ or $V$ that $i$ lies in.
-An alternative interpretation would be that the algorithm $\algor$ uses the aggregate fluid length of the queues in $U$ to determine the activation rates in $U$, and similarly for the activation rates in $V$.
 If we focus on the evolution of the Markov process starting from one of the two maximal packing configurations until the hitting time of the other maximal packing configuration, then we can assume that the functions $\lambda_i(t)$ are \emph{non-random} and are the same for all servers $i$ that are in $U$ or in $V$.
 In other words, our time-dependent activation rates may be interpreted as a proxy for queue-dependent activation rates.

-\paragraph{The time-inhomogeneous Markov process.} The approximated system can be thought of as a time-inhomogeneous Markov process $(X(t))_{t \geq 0}$ constructed as follows.
+\paragraph*{The time-inhomogeneous Markov process} The approximated system can be thought of as a time-inhomogeneous Markov process $(X(t))_{t \geq 0}$ constructed as follows.
 (We use a similar representation as in the time-homogeneous setting.)
 The state space is the set $\pspace{X}$ of hard-core configurations on $G$.
 The process $(X(t))_{t \geq 0}$ is a c\`adla\`g process defined as follows.
 The transitions are triggered by a Poisson clock $\rv{\xi}$, i.e., a Poisson point process on $[0,\infty)$ with time-varying rate

 This clock is the union of the birth clocks (rate~$\lambda_U(t)$ or $\lambda_V(t)$ at each site in $U$ or $V$, respectively) and the death clocks (rate~$1$ at each site) for addition and removal of particles.
 A transition at time $s\in\rv{\xi}$ is governed by a discrete transition kernel $K^{(s)}(\cdot,\cdot)$, which is essentially the transition matrix of the discrete hard-core dynamics studied in \cite{HolNarTaa16} with parameters $\lambda_U(s)$ and $\lambda_V(s)$.
 Namely, for distinct hard-core configurations $x$ and $y$, we have